iggredible/Learn-Vim/ch09_macros.md

 ## Executing A Macro Across Multiple Files

 Suppose you have multiple `.txt` files, each contains some texts.
 Your task is to uppercase the first word only on lines containing the word "donut".
-Assume you have `0W~j` in register "a (the same macro as before).
+Assume you have `0W~j` in register a (the same macro as before).
 How can you quickly accomplish this?

 First file: